Wildflowers in the Winter?

 - The seed scattered into the prepared area at the rate recommended on the package.

-- A thin layer of soil sprinkled over the seed to keep birds from eating the seed, to prevent washing of the seed, and to make sure the seed is not allowed to dry our during the course of Winter.
+- A thin layer of soil sprinkled over the seed to keep birds from eating the seed, to prevent washing of the seed, and to make sure the seed is not allowed to dry our during the course of winter.

 When the early days of Spring start to warm, a few light watering may be necessary to give your ‘Wildflower Patch’ a good start for its first season.
+For additional information on winter gardening, visit a store near you to speak with a GrangeGardening Expert.